-Last month, Professor Purnendra Jain of The University of Adelaide was conferred with The Order of the Rising Sun, Gold Rays with Neck Ribbon (the third class of the Order) by the Government of Japan.
+In April 2020, Professor Purnendra Jain of The University of Adelaide was conferred with The Order of the Rising Sun, Gold Rays with Neck Ribbon (the third class of the Order) by the Government of Japan.
+An award ceremony was held in Adelaide in March 2021.
 The Japan Foundation, Sydney warmly congratulates Professor Jain on this most prestigious honour.

 Professor Jain specialises in contemporary Japan politics and foreign policy, with an additional focus on Australia and India.
 His most recent publication is Japan’s Foreign Policy in the Twenty-First Century: Continuity and Change (Rowman & Littlefield, 2020), which is co-authored with Dr Lam Peng Er (National University of Singapore).

 Professor Jain is a past Japan Foundation fellow, and a recipient of Japan Foundation project grants.

 - 2020 Order of the Rising Sun Awardee List

 - Award ceremony news post (via Asian Studies Association of Australia)

 For information on awardees from previous years, please see the Ministry of Foreign Affairs of Japan website (awardee lists available in Japanese only).